Rodrigo González Girón: Life

 Rodrigo took over many of the tenancies in the Tierra de Campos that his father have formerly governed, including Monzón, half of Carrión and Asturias de Santillana.

 He possessed extensive properties in Villarmentero de Campos, Revenga de Campos, Villalonga and Villovieco.
 In 1232, together with his brother Gonzalo, he reached an agreement with the abbess of the monastery of Santa María la Real de Las Huelgas concerning certain behetrías in these places.
 (Note: Document 270 in the monastic cartulary: (...) yo don Rodrigo Gonzalvez e yo, Gonzalvo Gonzalves amos hermanos (...) metemos nos amos hermanos nuestro seyellos en ella, et la abadesa el suio.)
 In 1252, he acquired various estates around Autillo de Campos that he afterwards donated to the Hospital de la Herrada, of which he was a noted patron.

 Rodrigo was present with King Fernando III of Castile at the siege of Córdoba (1236) and he accompanied Prince Alfonso (the future Alfonso X) to accept the surrender of the Kingdom of Murcia in 1243.
 The party entered Murcia on 1 May 1243 and King Muhammad ibn Hud al-Dawla signed the Treaty of Alcaraz handing over his kingdom.
 On 5 July, Alfonso partitioned the kingdom, granting Elche to Rodrigo as a tenancy.
 The following he year he revoked it and gave it to his mistress, Mayor Guillén de Guzmán.

 Rodrigo played an important role in the conquest of Seville, where he received the village of Villalba, (Note: There is a legend linking the family name Girón to Villalba, which it is said was renamed Gironda by the king when he gave it to Rodrigo.
 The name did not stick to the town, but it became the name of the family.) which he afterwards donated to the Order of Calatrava.
 He likewise took the surrender of Carmona when it submitted to Ferdinand.
-He held the office of mayordomo mayor under Ferdinand III on two separate occasions: from August 1238 until February 1246 and from January 1248 until 1252.
+He held the office of mayordomo mayor del rey under Ferdinand III on two separate occasions: from August 1238 until February 1246 and from January 1248 until 1252.
 His second period in office ended with Ferdinand's death, when Alfonso X named Juan García de Villamayor, the son of his tutors, García Fernández de Villamayor and Mayor Arias, as his mayordomo.

 Rodrigo died in 1256 and was interred in the monastery of Santa María de Benavides in a lavish sepulchre sculpted by Roy Martínez de Bureba and now lost.